Platform · AI Funnel

 • Can I develop without NPU hardware?

 Yes.
-Provider-published fakes (AI runtime, GPU ROI shader, frame source/sink, file replay) let you develop and integration-test the full pipeline without NPU hardware, a camera sensor, or Bazel.
+Provider-published test doubles (AI runtime, GPU ROI shader, frame source/sink, file replay) let you develop and integration-test the full pipeline without NPU hardware, a camera sensor, or a build-system dependency.

 Architecture FAQ